NeuroLux-Inc/Neurolux-Software-Releases/README.md

 7. After modifying your parameters, save the .py file and run .ipynb in Jupyter Notebook, following the instructions above in the "First time setup" section.

 ### Understanding CSV outputs:
 Inside the "chunk_all" folder you will find several CSVs with analyzed data.
-These include:
+Similar data for individual chunks can be found in the corresponding chunk folders.
+These data include:
    1. CSV ending in "accel": contains "Time (s)", "Accel X (g)", "Accel Y (g)", "Accel Z (g)", and "Accel Z Clean (g)" columns.
    2. CSV ending in "activity": contains "Time (s)" and "Physical Activity (a.u.)" columns.
    3. CSV ending in "cardiac_1": contains "Time (s)", "Heart Sound (a.u.)", and "Filtered Heart Sound (a.u.)" columns.